Skip to content

 Terminal window

-The CLI loads configuration from a keycard.toml file in the current directory by default.
-Override the path with --config or the CLI_CONFIG environment variable.
+The CLI loads configuration from keycard.toml in the current directory, override the path with --config or CLI_CONFIG.

 [zone]